Camp, Hike, Bike, Fish And Snorkel At These Top Middle Keys Beaches

 As far as Middle Keys beaches go, this is particularly unusual.
 Near Valhalla Point and Grassy Key, it's not a beach so much as it's a popular sandbar sitting further out in the water.

 A favorite spot for locals, and tourists, it's accessible only by boat, canoe or kayak.
 This Florida 'beach' consists of an extensive sand bar and when the tide is out, the sandbar's beautiful white sand is exposed.

-You can sit out on the sandbar 'beach' with your chairs, have a cocktail, let the kids go Florida Keys snorkeling, then head back in the boat when the tide starts to come in.
+This is the perfect place to spend a leisurely few hours lounging around in your bathing suit.
+You can hang out on the sandbar 'beach' with your chairs, have a cocktail, let the kids go Florida Keys snorkeling, then head back in the boat when the tide starts to come in.

 There is no admittance fee or restricted hours of operation for this sandbar 'beach'.